 Where the design community meets.

-Denver, CO UX Designer Joined almost 6 years ago
+Denver, CO UX Designer Joined over 6 years ago

 You all but forget its browser based as you use it day to day.
 With the desktop client it feels just as native as any other design tool (but you have the ability to get in via the web if you need to).